0ctobyte/procyon/README.md

 Dispatch | Partially decode an instruction from the Instruction FIFO every cycle and reserve entries in the Reorder Buffer and the appropriate Reservation Station depending on the instruction type.
 Gets values or producer of source registers and renames destination registers in the register map.
 Issue | When all operands are available an instruction can be issued into the appropriate functional unit every cycle.
 The reservation station will capture register values from produce ops and schedule ready instructions to it's functional unit when available.
 Execute | Execute the instruction, this may take one or more cycles.
 The functional units are pipelined so they can be executing multiple instructions in different pipeline cycles simultaneously.
 Loads will speculatively load from the data cache regardless of outstanding stores.
 Stores will just generate the effective address and wait in the store queue until it can be retired.
-Complete | Broadcast the result on theCommon Data Bus (CDB) which will feed into each Reservation Station to provide dependent instructions with the operands that they may be waiting for and mark the entry as completed in the Reorder Buffer.
+Complete | Broadcast the result on the Common Data Bus (CDB) which will feed into each Reservation Station to provide dependent instructions with the operands that they may be waiting for and mark the entry as completed in the Reorder Buffer.
 Loads that miss in the data cache will wait in the load queue until the data is available at which point the load will be retried.
 Stores will let the Reorder Buffer know that it's ready to be retired but will not update the cache.
 Retire | Once the instruction reaches the head of the Reorder Buffer and the instruction has been completed it will be retired which means it will be removed from the Reorder Buffer and the result value (if any) written into the Register File.
 For stores, the reorder buffer will signal the store queue to retire the store.
 The store queue will, as soon as the next cycle, tell the LSU to write the store data to the cache.
 If the store misses in the cache it will wait in the store queue until the cache-line is available.
 At this point the stores will also CAM the load queue and mark any load to the same address bytes as "mis-speculated".

 At a finer level, the processor's pipeline is organized as described below for the various execution paths.